13th Annual Tropical Conservation Biology and Environmental Science Symposium

 On this page:

 The TCBES Symposium and other events throughout the year are funded by proceeds from the annual TCBES Kaiameaola Silent Auction.
-The 2023 Silent Auction will be held from March 27th-31st, and bidding will close at 3:00 PM on Friday, March 31st.
 All proceeds of the auction will go toward funding future club activities and events.

 Please be sure to read the rules on the Silent Auction Page before bidding and mahalo for your support!